MadratJerry/Algorithms/src/main/java/2 Sorting/2.4 Priority Queues/README.md

 _2.4.2_ Criticize the following idea: to implement find the maximum in constant time, why not keep track of the maximum value inserted so far, then return that value for find the maximum?

-Solution.
-Will need to update the maximum value from scratch after a remove-the-maximum operation.
+Solution: Will need to update the maximum value from scratch after a remove-the-maximum operation.

 [//]: #
 (TODO Creative Problems)